 Pros: North Faces' Stow-N-Go bra features an internal double-layer center chest pocket for stowing essentials.
 (Neiman Marcus, $22)

 Cons: The pockets are small-ish, so when it comes to hydration, you're probably stuck with just an energy shot in your cleavage.

 Keeping your water close to your center of gravity is both convenient and comfortable and the harness keeps everything in place.

 Pros: Water bottles are strapped to your back for maximum convenience along with plenty of storage.
 You also have the comfort of a pack, but bottles are easier to wash and replace.
 (Orange Mud, $135)

 Cons: Not sure how comfortable this would be for anyone with larger breasts — or breasts at all, for that matter.

 A bra filled with liquid isn't exactly a new invention, but adding a flexible straw takes this from simple boob-booster to hydration helper.
 And, while this sports bra is marketed for sneaking booze around, it can handle any liquid including water or your favorite sports drink.

-Pros: Your water literally couldn't be any closer to your mouth, unless you strapped a trough around your neck.
-And, it gives us small-chested gals a little more oomph (at least at the beginning of the race).
+Pros: Your water literally couldn't be any closer to your mouth than when it's in the cleverly named WineRack, unless, that is, you strapped a trough around your neck.
+(Amazon, $30)

 Cons: Who wants to carry more weight on their chest?